Aerodynamics at the Particle Level: Calculation of lift

 where

-\begin{itemize} \item{$\rho (s,r)$ is the air density,} \item{${\bf v}(s,r)$ is the velocity of the air, } \item{$v(s,r) = {ds / dt} = \ \!\vline\ \!\!{\mathbf v}(s,r)\ \! \vline$ is the air speed.} \end{itemize}
+\begin{itemize} \item{$\rho (s,r)$ is the air density,} \item{${\mathbf v}(s,r)$ is the velocity of the air, } \item{$v(s,r) = {ds / dt} = \ \!\vline\ \!\!{\mathbf v}(s,r)\ \! \vline$ is the air speed.} \end{itemize}

 The presence of the surface causes shear in the air around it\cite{colombini} so $v(s) \neq v_\infty,$ and $v_\infty$ is the flow speed far from the airfoil.
-That means that the flow is not {\em steady}\cite{landau} there and Bernoulli's equation does not hold.
+That means that the flow is not {\em steady} \cite{landau} there and Bernoulli\textquotesingle s equation does not hold.
 This region is the boundary layer and its thickness is $\delta.$

 Notice that the {\em circulation,}